henkisdabro/platform-url-click-id-parameters/README.md

 Using a clickid parameter list as the one in this repo, the brand can anticipate incoming traffic from any of these platforms (they might not always know from where traffic comes) and build a tool or configure URL manipulation on their backend (e.g. using GTM, Google Analytics, GA3, GA4) that alleviates the fragmentation problem, either by sending "clean" URL's to the analytics tools in the first page and/or using the list to manipulate or truncate incoming traffic if the tool supports it, which can then be used for reporting.

-## 📃 Marketing & Analytics URL Query Parameters | _updated 15 Feb 2025
+## 📃 Marketing & Analytics URL Query Parameters | _updated 27 Dec 2025

 ---start---